-- Running training sessions, at least once per week for 60 to 90 minutes, depending on the age group, and preferably twice per week for Division One teams;
+- Running training sessions, at least once per week for 45 to 90 minutes, depending on the age group

-- Coaching the team on Saturday mornings, and at various gala days throughout the season; [Note: the U9 Head Coach will also coach the MFC Strikers Cup team]
+- Coaching the team on Saturday/Sunday morning matches and at gala days throughout the season

-- Participation in and support of Mosman FC external coaching initiatives;
+- Participation in and support of Mosman FC coaching initiatives

-- Participating in pre-season skills assessment sessions for the relevant age group, and final squad selection
+- Participation in pre-season skills assessment sessions for the relevant age group

 Teams Seeking Coaches

-We ask for parent's interest in coaching during the registration process, and will let the parents of the team know who has volunteered to coach once the team is formed.
-If there is more than 1 volunteer, we suggest the coach with the greatest experience and qualifications takes the primary role.
+We ask for parents’ interest in coaching during the registration process, and will let the parents of the team know who has volunteered to coach once the team is formed.
+If there is more than one volunteer, we suggest the coach with the greatest experience and qualifications takes the primary role.

 Sometimes it is not possible to find a parent with the skills or the time to coach the team.
-We sometimes have a small number of volunteers looking for a team to coach, and we will introduce these coaches to the teams without a parent coach.
-Otherwise, it is the team's responsibility to find their own coach, for example by asking parents in your team who play football, parents from other teams or other age groups, the Age Coordinator or Coaching Coordinator.
+We sometimes have volunteers looking for a team to coach, and we will introduce these coaches to the teams without a parent coach.
+Otherwise, it is the team’s responsibility to find their own coach, for example by asking parents in your team who play football, parents from other teams or other age groups, the Age Coordinator or Director of Coaching.
 If your team needs a paid coach then it is the responsibility of the parents in that team to pay the coaching fees.
 As a general rule MFC does not pay for team coaches, particularly because that would not be fair to the teams who organise volunteers to do the same job.